youn0808/youn0808.github.io/README.md

 ### **Why is my resume not showing up on the page?**

 - There will be many reasons that could cause your website to not show up.
 First, the most common mistake is that you did not name your resume `"index.md"`.<br>
-- Another common issue could be that your repository name do not exactly match your GitHub account name.
+- Another common issue could be that your repository name does not exactly match your GitHub account name.

 ### **How to update my resume on my GitHub pages?**

 - You can update your Markdown resume on the GitHub page.
 First, you can go to your repository where you upload your resume.
 If you followed my instruction, then it is supposed to be named ` "index.md"`.
 So just click the Markdown and on the right-hand side click the edit icon.
 Now you will be able to edit your resume.

-### **How can I add an GIF?**
+### **How can I add a GIF?**

 - Gifs can be implemented into your documentation by creating and hosting the gif on an application like [Giphy](https://giphy.com/).<br> Once you have your gif, you can follow this step.
   1. go to your repository on a GitHub page and click `[Issues]`.